-The Britten-Pears Foundation art collection reflects Britten and Pears’ personal tastes and working relationships with artists and friends at the heart of the UK’s artistic milieu in the mid-20th century.
+The Britten Pears art collection reflects their personal tastes and working relationships with artists and friends at the heart of the UK’s artistic milieu in the mid-20th century.
 Both were regular visitors to galleries on their travels across the world.
 From the late 1940s through to the late 1960s Peter Pears was a regular visitor to London art dealers from the more traditional Arthur Tooth & Son to those specialising in contemporary art, like the Leicester Galleries.
 His tastes were eclectic, often favouring pictures with bright and contrasting colours.
 Britten’s tastes appear tonally more restrained.
 But friendship was the predominant influence – when they befriended artists, they often also supported them through purchases and commissions.

 There are around 1,300 works in the art collection.
 Landscapes and figurative subjects dominate but there are a small number of important abstracts.
 There are significant holdings of works by John Piper, Sidney Nolan, Christian Rohlfs, Georg Ehrlich and Mary Potter.